SDarling97/SDarling97/README.md

 I have a keen interest in working with large sales datasets, where I combine my finance and business background with data analysis to uncover what factors are affecting businesses—whether it's internal operations, economic influences, or a combination of both.

+I still have a lot to learn and so I am looking for junior positions to which I can bring my enthusiasm and curiosity!

 ## 🛠️ Technologies & Tools

 <p align="left">